<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3789014914652380&amp;ev=PageView&amp;noscript=1">

 Tile and Grout Considerations

 Tiles that have texture help to create an anti-slip surface.
 A tile such as a tumbled stone is great for this purpose.
-You will want to ensure that the tile has soft edges though to allow for easy movement for a wheelchair or walker.
-Another consideration is a smaller format tile that inherently will have more grout lines.
+You will want to ensure that the tile has soft edges to allow for easy movement for a wheelchair or walker.
+Another consideration is a smaller format tile with more grout lines.
 The grout will help to add traction to the floor.
-When shopping for tile, remember that the surface will change when it is wet, so it’s better to err on the side of caution when it comes to tile texture.
+When shopping for tile, remember that the surface will change when wet, so it’s better to err on the side of caution regarding tile texture.

 When designing the vanity area of your bathroom, consider leaving a portion of the vanity open on the bottom.
-This allows you to still have storage, but also to have a space that will be wheelchair accessible.
-You can design the open vanity portion with a lap-style drawer, similar size to a pencil drawer on a desk, to store daily essentials.
+This allows you to still have storage but also to have a space that is wheelchair accessible.
+You can design the open vanity portion with a lap-style drawer, similar to a pencil drawer on a desk, to store daily essentials.

-There are plenty of considerations when designing a universal bathroom, but these are a great start to discuss with your design build remodeler.
+There are plenty of considerations when designing a universal bathroom, but these are a great starting point to discuss with your design-build remodeler.
 Be sure to be honest with any safety concerns that you have now or may have in the future.
-The more information you can provide your designer, the better he or she is able to create a safe and functional space for you.
+The more information you can provide your designer, the better he or she can create a safe and functional space for you.